mostav02/me_cleaner_wiki/How-does-it-work?.md

  * adjust the absolute Huffman offset in the LLUT ([bytes 0x14:0x18](http://me.bios.io/ME_blob_format#LLUT_Breakdown))
  * correct the offset of each Huffman chunk

+### ME versions from 11.x (Skylake)

+Starting from ME version 11 the internal structure of the partitions has changed substantially.
+The modules are now indexed in the CPD, the Code Partition Directory, where the partition manifest (the same partition manifest of the previous ME versions), the modules metadata and data are listed.
+To remove a module (uncompressed, Huffman or LZMA) it's sufficient to look for its offset in the CPD and remove the data from that offset to the following one.

+Since there isn't a Huffman LLUT anymore (the Huffman-compressed data is now in a single stream, one for each module), the relocation of a partition is trivial, as it is sufficient to move the data and correct the offset in the FPT.

 ## Why does it work?
 Aren't the partitions signed?
 How can you modify them?

+### ME versions from 6.0 (Nehalem) to 10.x (Broadwell)

 This is the simplified structure of a partition header: